Epic! is a free online library for educators. Students are able to select from a vast selection of books, audiobooks and videos.

 - Avatar: An avatar is an icon or figure representing a particular person.

 To set up account, the teacher visits the Epci!
 Website and sets up a free educators account.
+Make sure it is an Educator account not a parent account!
 The teacher can log in with a Google account or set up manually.